 If your child is interested in current events and international relations, likes to travel and meet people, and has a sense that things could be better in this world, then this is the program for him/her.
 Every year teens from approximately 15-20 different countries attend the Global Youth Village.
 Some youths have been awarded scholarships from local foundations.
 People come from different economic, religious, ethnic, and cultural backgrounds.

 What is the population?

 All of the young people who participate show sensitivity, leadership potential, and a willingness to try new things.
 On average, 50% of the young people are from across the United States and the balance are from other countries.
-This year, we expect young people from Native American tribes in Montana, as well as youth from Indonesia, China, Nigeria, and Iraq.
+TThis year we expect young from across the United States and the following countries: Nigeria, Taiwan/China, Mexico, Egypt, Korea, and Russia.

 When do your programs start to fill up?